michael-data-engineer-slcc/oracle_sql_notes/errors_and_solutions.md

 If you get the following error: `ORA-65096: invalid common user or role name` when attempting to create a user in the database.
 ### Solution
-Then run the following code to alter your session `ALTER SESSION SET "_ORACLE_SCRIPT"=true;` and it will allow you to run the code to create the user without getting an error.
+Run the following code to alter your session `ALTER SESSION SET "_ORACLE_SCRIPT"=true;` and it will allow you to run the code to create the user without getting an error.
 [Link to Solution](https://www.youtube.com/watch?v=LkNbjAXkOWg)